 This overlooked ratio, large funds and hedge funds can’t use, gives you higher returns

 Do you think the value of a company’s shares traded on the stock market can have an impact on your investment returns?

-I didn’t, but that changed when some time ago I read an interesting research paper called Liquidity Styles and Strategies in U.S., International and Global Markets written by Professor Roger Ibbotson and Wendy Hu.
+I didn’t, but that changed when I read an interesting research paper called Liquidity Styles and Strategies in U.S., International and Global Markets written by Professor Roger Ibbotson and Wendy Hu.

 What it found

 The paper found that liquidity (defined as the number of yearly shares traded divided by the company’s total outstanding shares) is a strong predictor of future returns in the USA and international markets.